Reading time – 5 minutes

 - Title report

-- Property tax information, including most recent tax statement
+- Property tax information, including the most recent tax statement

 - Homeowners insurance information

 - Lease agreement, if you’re currently renting the property

 - Any reports or documentation that relates to the property

 - Warranty paperwork, permits, service documentation, instruction manuals, dates of home improvement projects, and age of the roof, furnace, hot water heater, HVAC, and all the other major appliances.